 - This type of support is available for children whose learning needs are severe, complex and lifelong. - This is usually provided via an Education, Health and Care Plan (EHCP).
 This means the child will have been identified by professionals as needing a particularly high level of individual or smallgroup teaching and/or specialised training or equipment. - This type of support is available for children with specific barriers to learning that cannot be overcome through 'Quality First Teaching' and intervention groups. - The child will also need specialist support in school from a professional outside the school. - The school (or parents / carers) can request that Local Authority Services carry out a statutory assessment of the child's needs.
-This is a legal process which sets out the amount of support that will be provided for the child. - After the request has been made to the 'Panel of Professionals' they will decide whether they think the child's needs (as described in the paperwork provided), seem complex enough to needs a statutory assessment.
+This is a legal process which sets out the amount of support that will be provided for the child. - After the request has been made to the 'Panel of Professionals' (with a lot of information about the child, including a DAF1 and the My Plan), they will decide whether they think the child's needs (as described in the paperwork provided), seem complex enough to need a statutory assessment.
 If this is the case, they will ask parents / carers and all professionals involved with the child to write a report outlining the child's needs.
 If they do not think the child needs this, they will ask the school to continue with the current support.